Vitality GOES- A new tool to work with imagery and data created by goestools and/or Satdump

 Jamie Vital has built a Web App for showcasing Geostationary Weather Satellite Data.
 The software is designed to display text and images received from GOES satellites via goestools and satdump.

-The author of Vitality GOES just pushed a new version of Vitality GOES – 1.4 with several new features!
+the latest version as of this writing is Vitality GOES – 1.5.3 with several new features!
 The update has something for many of us, no matter where in the world we are.

 You can get the newest version from https://github.com/JVital2013/vitality-goes.
 Note this version requires updating your config files as well At least the change gives you more flexibility and the ability to support more satellites.